napoleond/blog/_posts/2020-09-02-data-practices-for-scrappy-startups.md

 This approach costs approximately 1 engineer-week to set up, with an ongoing monthly cost in the low hundreds of dollars (depending on storage size and usage).
 The general architecture will scale from gigabytes all the way up to petabytes of data if you need it to.
 Best of all, once it's in place, this system will change the question from "How can I measure this?" to "What should I measure?" which is a much more powerful question.

+---

-*I'm contemplating some follow-ups to this post, but want to gauge interest first.
-If you'd like to read more about data practices for scrappy startups, please fill out this (really short!)* [*Google Form*](https://forms.gle/6PtpnLDtxuctU9Py7)*.
-Thank you!*
+_**I'm contemplating some follow-ups to this post, but want to gauge interest first.
+If you'd like to read more about data practices for scrappy startups, please fill out this (really short!)
+[Google Form](https://forms.gle/6PtpnLDtxuctU9Py7).
+Thank you!**_